Burmilla Cat vs Chartreux Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Burmilla Cat has a typical lifespan of 10-15 years, while Chartreux Cat lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
 Burmilla Cat is predisposed to Inherited from Burmese Lines, Inherited from Persian Lines, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-Chartreux Cat faces its own health challenges including Orthopedic Issues, Other Health Concerns.
+Chartreux Cat faces its own health challenges including Orthopedic Issues, dental disease, kidney conditions, and breed-specific eye issues.
 Burmilla Cat has 3 documented predispositions compared to 2 for Chartreux Cat, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health